Ro706/project_policy/README.md

 *   `POST /api/summary/add`: Add a new summary.
 *   `GET /api/summary/getall`: Get all summaries for the logged-in user.

-### Chat

-*   `POST /api/chat/init`: Initialize a new chat session.
-*   `POST /api/chat/ask`: Ask a question about a PDF document.
-*   `GET /api/chat/history/:documentId`: Get the chat history for a document.

 ## Flow Diagram